Azure/template-analyzer/docs/customizing-evaluation-outputs.md

     "ids": ["Id"] // List of ids to include in results.
 }
 ```
-Only rules with matching severities and ids will be included in results.
-If the inclusions object contains values, then the exclusions object will be ignored.
+**Note**: Only rules with matching severities and ids will be included in results. _If the inclusions object contains values, then the exclusions object will be ignored._

 ### SeverityOverrides Object
 The `severityOverrides` is composed of key-value pairs of id and new severity value.
 Below is an example of changing the severities on two rules: